fmresearchnovak/stigma/README.md

 # Utilities and Auxiliary Programs

 * `stigma/count_pools.sh` - Bash command line utility for counting the references to strings, types, fields, and methods.
-Requires the installation of [https://github.com/JesusFreke/smali/](the smali command line tool).
+Requires the installation of [the smali command line tool](https://github.com/JesusFreke/smali/).

 * `stigma/valid_smali_instructions.txt` and `stigma/ValidSmaliInstrunctions.py` comprehensive collection of all valid smali opcode names.